ADHD And Depression: Is There A Link?

 What is depression?

-Depression is a mental health condition that affects 17 million adults and 2.7 million children aged 3 to 17 in the United States.
-It is usually characterized by a loss of interest in activities or a persistently glum or pessimistic mood.
-It can potentially cause significant impairment in daily life.
+Depression is a mental health condition that affects 17 million adults and 2.7 million children aged three to 17 in the United States.
+The condition is usually characterized by a loss of interest in activities or a persistently glum or pessimistic mood and can potentially cause significant impairment in daily life.

-When it comes to depression, it is essential to understand that major depression is not the same as feeling unhappy for a couple of days.
-Those who are momentarily painful can usually still function in their daily lives.
+Major depression is not the same as feeling unhappy for a couple of days.
+Those who experience momentary pain or sadness can usually still function in their daily lives.
 Someone who has clinical depression or major depressive disorder might feel too sad to work, pay bills, or do other tasks that are essential to their lives.
 This depression can be profound, lasting, and go on for days or weeks if left untreated.
+Symptoms of depression can include:

 • Persistent feelings of sadness, despair, and hopelessness